CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/HyperflexSoftwareVersionPolicy.md

 HasServerFirmwareVersionInfo returns a boolean if a field has been set.

+### SetServerFirmwareVersionInfoNil

+`func (o *HyperflexSoftwareVersionPolicy) SetServerFirmwareVersionInfoNil(b bool)`

+ SetServerFirmwareVersionInfoNil sets the value for ServerFirmwareVersionInfo to be an explicit nil

+### UnsetServerFirmwareVersionInfo
+`func (o *HyperflexSoftwareVersionPolicy) UnsetServerFirmwareVersionInfo()`

+UnsetServerFirmwareVersionInfo ensures that no value is present for ServerFirmwareVersionInfo, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)